mkatouda/stage3/README.md

 # STaGE3 (Small molecule Topology GEnerator for python 3)

-STaGE3 is the automatic GROMACS Topology Generation tool of organic molecules using the GAFF and CGenFF force fields.
+STaGE3 is the automatic GROMACS Topology Generation tool of small organic molecules using the GAFF and CGenFF force fields with receptor system such as proteins or macro molecules.
-STaGE3 is the python 3 port of STaGE (https://gitlab.com/gromacs/stage).
+STaGE3 is the python 3 fork of STaGE (https://gitlab.com/gromacs/stage) with some update improving usability.
-If you use STaGE3, please cite original paper: Lundborg M., Lindahl E. Automatic GROMACS TopologyGeneration and Comparisons of
-Force Fields for Solvation Free Energy Calculations.
+If you use STaGE3, please cite original paper: Lundborg M., Lindahl E. Automatic GROMACS TopologyGeneration and Comparisons of Force Fields for Solvation Free Energy Calculations.
 J. Phys.
 Chem.
 B. 2014, DOI: 10.1021/jp505332p

 ## Licence
 GNU GPLv3

 ## Required software

 STaGE3 also depends on a number of other softwares, some of which can should be installed seperately.
 They are:

 - Required
 1. Antechamber (part of Ambertools, available after filling in form at http://ambermd.org/AmberTools-get.html )
 2. acpype (https://alanwilter.github.io/acpype/)
 3. openbabel (http://openbabel.org/wiki/Main_Page)
 4. gromacs (https://www.gromacs.org/)

 - Optional
 5. MATCH (available after filling in form at http://brooks.chem.lsa.umich.edu/index.php?page=registerSoftware&subdir=articles/resources/software&link=%3Ca%20href=%22downloads/MATCH_RELEASE.tar.gz%22%3EVersion%201.000%3C/a%3E&name=MATCH )
 6. Amsol (available after filling in form at http://t1.chem.umn.edu/license/form-user.html )